Table of Contents

 THD stands for True Harmonic Distortion and you should be looking for the lowest possible percentage (less than 0.1% would be great).
 This rating tells how much the sound transforms from the moment it enters the headphones to the moment it comes out.
 Different manufacturers can measure THD at different frequencies and volumes (they choose the point where the distortion is the lowest), so it’s really hard to compare them but you will be just fine if this number is lower than 0.1%.

-This is the end of our article on 15 best bass headphones.
+This is the end of our article on 15 best bass headphones in 2020.
 We have tried to be as informative as possible but if you still have any doubts or questions feel free to comment or ask for advice.

 Your AudioReputation Team